paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 #### Effective Date of 2016 Amendment
 Amendment by Pub.
 L. 114–328 effective on Jan.
 1, 2019, as designated by the President, with implementing regulations and provisions relating to applicability to various situations, see section 5542 of Pub.
 L. 114–328 and Ex.
 Ord.
 No. 13825, set out as notes under [section 801 of this title](./chapter-047-uniform-code-of-military-justice.md#section-801).

-#### Notice to Victims of Alleged Sex-Related Offense of Pendency of Further Administrative Action Following a Determination Not To Refer to Trial by Court-Martial
+#### Notice to Victims of Alleged Sex-Related and Domestic Violence-Related Offenses of Pendency of Further Administrative Action Following a Determination Not To Refer to Trial by Court-Martial
 Pub.
 L. 116–92, div.
 A, title V, § 549, Dec.
 20, 2019, 133 Stat.
 1379, as amended by Pub.
 L. 117–81, div.
 A, title V, § 545, Dec.
 27, 2021, 135 Stat.
-1711, provided that: “Notwithstanding [section 552a of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section552a&num=0&edition=prelim), United States Code, and under regulations prescribed by the Secretary of Defense, upon a determination not to refer a case of an alleged sex-related offense (as defined in [section 1044e(h) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1044e/h&num=0&edition=prelim), United States Code) for trial by court-martial under chapter 47 of title 10, United States Code (the Uniform Code of Military Justice), the commander making such determination shall periodically notify the victim of the status of a final determination on further action on such case, whether non-judicial punishment under section 815 of such title (article 15 of the Uniform Code of Military Justice), other administrative action, or no further action.
+1711; Pub.
+L. 118–159, div.
+A, title V, § 569C, Dec.
+23, 2024, 138 Stat.
+1907, provided that: “Notwithstanding [section 552a of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section552a&num=0&edition=prelim), United States Code, and under regulations prescribed by the Secretary of Defense, upon a determination not to refer a case of an alleged sex-related offense (as defined in [section 1044e(h) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1044e/h&num=0&edition=prelim), United States Code), or a case of an alleged domestic violence-related offense (as defined by the Secretary), for trial by court-martial under chapter 47 of title 10, United States Code (the Uniform Code of Military Justice), the commander making such determination shall ensure that the victim (or the victim’s legal counsel if so requested by the victim) is periodically notified of the status of a final determination on further action on such case, whether non-judicial punishment under section 815 of such title (article 15 of the Uniform Code of Military Justice), other administrative action, or no further action.
 Such notifications shall continue not less frequently than monthly until such final determination.
-Upon such final determination, the commander shall notify the victim of the type of action taken on such case, the outcome of the action (including any punishments assigned or characterization of service, as applicable), and such other information as the commander determines to be relevant.”
+Upon such final determination, the commander shall ensure that the victim (or the victim’s legal counsel if so requested by the victim) is notified of the type of action taken on such case, the outcome of the action (including any punishments assigned or characterization of service, as applicable), and such other information as the commander determines to be relevant.”

 #### Implementation
 Pub.
 L. 113–66, div.
 A, title XVII, § 1701(b), Dec.
 26, 2013, 127 Stat.
 953, provided that: “(1) Issuance.—Not later than one year after the date of the enactment of this Act [Dec.
 26, 2013]—“(A) the Secretary of Defense shall recommend to the President changes to the Manual for Courts-Martial to implement [section 806b of title 10](./chapter-047-uniform-code-of-military-justice.md#section-806b), United States Code (article 6b of the Uniform Code of Military Justice), as added by subsection (a); and “(B) the Secretary of Defense and Secretary of Homeland Security (with respect to the Coast Guard when it is not operating as a service in the Navy) shall prescribe such regulations as each such Secretary considers appropriate to implement such section. “(2) Mechanisms for affording rights.—The recommendations and regulations required by paragraph (1) shall include the following:“(A) Mechanisms for ensuring that victims are notified of, and accorded, the rights specified in [section 806b of title 10](./chapter-047-uniform-code-of-military-justice.md#section-806b), United States Code (article 6b of the Uniform Code of Military Justice), as added by subsection (a). “(B) Mechanisms for ensuring that members of the Armed Forces and civilian personnel of the Department of Defense and the Coast Guard make their best efforts to ensure that victims are notified of, and accorded, the rights specified in such section. “(C) Mechanisms for the enforcement of such rights, including mechanisms for application for such rights and for consideration and disposition of applications for such rights. “(D) The designation of an authority within each Armed Force to receive and investigate complaints relating to the provision or violation of such rights. “(E) Disciplinary sanctions for members of the Armed Forces and other personnel of the Department of Defense and Coast Guard who willfully or wantonly fail to comply with requirements relating to such rights.”